With the warming weather, I’ve been able to get out and do a little digging in my garden.

 Once we are clear of frost, I’ll remove the water walls.

 You don’t want them to get too hot in the heat of summer.

 Tools For Growing Tomatoes

-Do you know someone who would love this post too.
-Please share, sharing is caring!
+Do you know someone who would love this post too?
+Please share!